How to submit to our 2023 poetry contest

 • While we’ve placed a pretty big limitation on your poem’s words, the form + direction is up to you — and we can’t wait to see what you all come up with.

 • The Editorial team behind SEAtoday will narrow submissions down to a group of finalists based on style, originality, artistic quality, and creativity.
-Finalists will be announced in our Friday, April 21 newsletter and we’ll ask our readers to vote for their favorite poem.
-The winner’s poem will be featured in our Wednesday, April 26 newsletter.
+Finalists will be announced in an upcoming newsletter, and we’ll ask our readers to vote for their favorite poem.
+We’ll feature the winner’s poem in a newsletter during the last full week of April.

 • Pro tip: To make the process easier on yourself, we recommend printing out today’s issue, highlighting the words you find most interesting, and crossing them out as you include them in your poem.